jdherman/awr-hbv-benchmark/README.md

 1. Compile the HBV Model
 	cd HBV_src && make

-2. Move the executable into the main directory mv hbv ..
+2. Move the executable and data file into the main directory mv hbv WIL.in ..

 3. Compile the Java files (repeat for all Java files) javac -classpath MOEAFramework-<VERSION>-Executable.jar:.
 HBVProblem.java